ermakov-ad/computational_mathematics_programs/README.md

 calculation distribution of viscous liquid (like oil) and example (taken oil parameters and calculated dependence pressure in layer on time).
 2. 1D_shock_wave_distribution - branch with program for
 calculation distribution of shock wave (the Riemann problem) in a 1D environment (like tube).
 Include 2 models - HLL and HLLC.
+3. transport_equation - cpp file for solve transport equation on 5 point scheme from 3 layer